groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-xml-document-with-options.md

 ### Convert XML as a data source to a spreadsheet

-The following code sample shows how to use XML as a data source and convert it to a spreadsheet:
+The following code snippet shows how to use XML as a data source and convert it to a spreadsheet:

 ```csharp
 using (Converter converter = new Converter("data.xml", () => new XmlLoadOptions